fizzmore/fizzmore.github.io/_posts/2022-11-30-interest_rate.md

 ---
 layout: post
-title: Interest Rate vs. Market
+title: Federal Reserve Announcement vs. Market Movement
+date: 2022-11-29
 description:
 image: assets/images/wallstreet.jpg
 ---

-When I say interest rate, I meant federal reserve rate (i.e., fed rate).
-The fed rate is the base rate of various lending rates offered in banks.
+Federal Open Market Committee (FOMC) meets every month to decide whether to adjust the fed rate.
+We generally consider this fed rate as interest rate as it is the base rate of various lending rates offered in banks.
 In a very simple way, the burrowing rate from bank should be at least larger than this fed rate.
-If burrowing rate is increased, it will slow down the inflation and hopefully calm the economy.
-This is why Federal Open
-Market Committee (FOMC) meets every month to decide whether to adjust the fed rate.
+As of November 2022, the fed rate of around 1% corresponds to 5% of 5-year fix rate lending rate (mortgage rate).
+<br>The fed rate is base rate that other factors such as loan term (duration of burrowing), credit score, collateral, market view on interest rate will affect how much the rate should be increased.

 The figure below is the recent historical fed rate [^1].